Franklin Road Academy: Expansion

 In 1999, FRA completed a $7 million middle school and fine arts building.
 The three-story building holds classrooms for about 300 5th- through 8th-grade students, a theatre, two art rooms, a band room, a choir room, four practice rooms with pianos, and a dance studio.

 In 2006 and 2007, the school expanded and improved its campus in a $12 million project.
 It acquired 12 acres of First Christian Church property, bringing the campus to 55 acre.
 It built a math and science building of 26,300 sqft and a library and technology center of14500 sqft.
 The main school building was renovated to serve athletics and humanities.
 The new and renovated buildings form a central quadrangle.
 The school's original classrooms in the former church property were also renovated for foreign language classes.
 Moving the books into the new Library and Technology Center from the old library took four days and involved some 600 students.

-In 2017, Franklin Road Academy opened a innovation-science lab with a robotics arena, two 3D printers, a laser cutter and a 3D carver.
+In 2017, Franklin Road Academy opened an innovation-science lab with a robotics arena, two 3D printers, a laser cutter and a 3D carver.
 Nashville Mayor Megan Barry helped dedicate the space, which is also used by Metropolitcan Nashville Public Schools (MNPS).
 The FRA head of school said, "It's a great opportunity to build a collective educational opportunity for everyone."
 An FRA-MNPS summer program builds precollegiate STEAM (Science, technology, engineering, art and math) skills.
 In 2022, the school established the Center for Entrepreneurial Leadership to expand experiential learning with curriculum and programs to develop foundational skills.

 Academics

 After its incorporation, Franklin Road Academy was unable to obtain state certification.
 The school did receive accreditation from the Southern Association of Colleges and Schools.
 As of 2025, it has been accredited by AdvancED since 1982 and by the Southern Association of Independent Schools since 1986.

-FRA has pre-kindergarten through grade 12 classes split into Early Childhood (pre-kindergarten), Lower School (kindergarten-grade 4), Middle School (grades 5-8) and Upper School (grades 9-12) divisions.
+FRA has pre-kindergarten through grade 12 classes split into Early Childhood (pre-kindergarten), Lower School (kindergarten-grade 4), Middle School (grades 5–8) and Upper School (grades 9–12) divisions.
 Courses at FRA include AP authorized by the College Board, Art, Music, Performance Arts and World Language.
 More than 70 percent of the faculty holds advanced degrees.
 The school says that all of its students are accepted at four-year colleges or universities.

 The school's Heart to Heart program offers full inclusion and educational opportunities offers students with Down syndrome in kindergarten through grade 12.
 In 2016, the program was featured on ESPN when student Robert Lewis hit a 3-pointer in his senior night basketball game.

 FRA is a member school of the Global Online Academy.
 It was the first school in Tennessee to become a member.

 In September 2025, FRA announced that it was the first school in Tennessee to earn the Responsible AI in Learning (RAIL) endorsement from the Middle States Association.